CI-Dominik/pp5-hack-collect/README.md

 * Route and Switch were used to create the routes in the App.js file.

 ### Simple Star Rating
-* To create the base of the RatingComponent, Simple Star Rating was used which provides the displayed stars.
+* To create the base of the RatingComponent, Simple Star Rating was used, which provides the displayed stars.

 ---